What Is a Gravel Bike? Pros & Cons Explained

 Drop handlebars are one of the main characteristics of gravel bikes.
 They allow more hand positions, each suitable for slightly different purposes than flat bars.
 Read this comparison between flat and drop handlebars for more info.

 The brakes are almost exclusively disc ones on gravel bikes.
-They provide great efficiency in all terrains and conditions.
+They provide better stopping power in all terrains and conditions than rim brakes.
 Read this comparison of disc vs. rim brakes for more details.

 Suspension